HISPlayer/UnitySamples/hisplayer-meta-quest-sdk-sample.md

 ### Script

-Please check Assets/HISPlayerOculusSample/Scripts/Sample/**HISPlayerSample.cs** script and refer to the **SetUpOVROverlay()** function:
+Please check Assets/HISPlayerMetaQuestSDKSample/Scripts/Sample/**HISPlayerSample.cs** script and refer to the **SetUpMetaQuest()** function:
 - Find OVROverlay component from the GameObject (**RenderScreen**) that we have created.
 - When the external surface object has been created:
-  - Set the external surface from OVROverlay to HISPlayer multistream properties's **externalSurface** object.
+  - Set the external surface to HISPlayer multistream properties's **externalSurface** object.
-  - Call SetUpPlayer to initialize the player and load the stream.
+  - Call SetUpPlayer() to initialize the player and load the stream.

 ### Non-DRM Video Playback
 If you are not playing a DRM protected content, please modify the **MultiStreamProperties** by unchecking the **Enable DRM** checkbox to disable DRM and remove all element from **Key Server URI** list.